In this guide, we will look at how you could use the Odin Serializer to implement saving and loading for your games.

 this.state.Position = this.transform.position;

-byte[] bytes = SerializationUtility.SerializeValue(this.value, DataFormat.Binary);
+byte[] bytes = SerializationUtility.SerializeValue(this.state, DataFormat.Binary);

 File.WriteAllBytes(filePath, bytes);